White Latin Americans: Dominican Republic

-The 1750 estimates show that there were 30,863 whites, out of a total population of 70,625, in the colony of Santo Domingo.
-The census of 1920 was the first national enumeration.
+The 1750 estimates show that there were 30,863 whites, or 43.7% out of a total population of 70,625, in the colony of Santo Domingo. other estimates include 1790 with 40,000 or 32% of the population, and in 1846 with 80,000 or 48.5% of the population.

+The first census of 1920 reported that 24.9% identified as white.
 The second census, taken in 1935, covered race, religion, literacy, nationality, labor force, and urban–rural residence.

-The 2022 Dominican Republic Census will be the first census since 1960 to gather data on ethnic identification.
+The 2022 census reported that 1,611,752 or 18.7% of Dominicans 12 years old and above self identify as white.
+This was the first census since 1960 to gather data on ethnic-racial identification.

-They are 17.8% of the Dominican Republic's population, according to a 2021 survey by the United Nations Population Fund. with the vast majority being of Spanish descent.
+White Dominicans were estimated to be 17.8% of the Dominican Republic's population, according to a 2021 survey by the United Nations Population Fund. with the vast majority being of Spanish descent.
 Notable other ancestries includes French, Italian, Lebanese, German, and Portuguese.

 The government of Rafael Leónidas Trujillo made a point of increasing the white population, or "whitening" the racial composition of the country, by rejecting black immigrants from Haiti and local blacks as foreigners.
 He also welcomed Jewish refugees in 1938 and Spanish farmers in the 1950s as part of this plan.
 The country's German minority is the largest in the Caribbean.

 Haiti

-The white and the mulatto population of Haiti make up about 5% of its population, while 95% is of African descent.
+The white and the mulatto population of Haiti are classified together at about 5% of its population, while 95% is classified being of solely African descent.